animatai/examples/README.md

 * First init `virtualenv` for Python3: `virtualenv -p python3.6 venv3` (`virutalenv` needs to be installed)
 * Activate `virtualenv`: `source venv3/bin/activate`
 * Install the animat ecosystem: `pip install animatai`.
 Upgrade with: `pip install --upgrade animatai`.
-* Create a config file: `cp config.py.template config.py`
+* Create a config file: `cp config.py.template config.py`.
+You need to add the scenarios you develop to the config file in order to run them from the browser.
 * Install the additional packages used by these examples: `pip install -r requirements.txt`

 Running animat worlds
 =====================